roarharjo/NetKnob/README.md

 NetKnob is built for educational purposes and authorised security research.

-Passive WiFi scanning (promiscuous mode) captures management frames broadcast publicly by access points.
-No data is stored.
-No packets are injected or transmitted.
+Passive WiFi and BLE scanning captures publicly broadcast frames and advertisements.
+No data is stored persistently.
+No packets are injected or transmitted (Phases 1-2).

 Use only on networks and in environments you are authorised to test.
 The author accepts no liability for misuse.